Édouard-Henri Avril

 Édouard-Henri Avril (/fr/; 21 May 1849 – 28 July 1928) was a French painter and commercial artist.
 Under the pseudonym Paul Avril, he was an illustrator of erotic literature.

-Avril was a soldier before starting his career in art; he was awarded with the Legion of Honour for his actions in the Franco-Prussian War.
+Avril was a soldier before starting his career in art; he was awarded the Legion of Honour for his actions in the Franco-Prussian War.

 Life

 Avril was born in Algiers.
 His father was a colonel of the gendarmerie.
 Avril himself fought and was wounded in the Franco-Prussian War before starting his studies in art.
 He was awarded with the Legion of Honour on 31 May 1871 for injuries sustained during the war, which resulted in retirement from his military career on 23 January 1872.
 Biographical material of his life is scarce due to the perceived obscene nature of his work and because he worked under a pseudonym of "Paul Avril".
 His pseudonym can lead to a confusion with his brother, who was named Paul-Victor Avril and was also an artist and worked as an engraver.